Section 194J of the Income Tax Act

 In the following sections, we will explore the key rules under Section 194J, including when it applies, applicable TDS rates, latest updates, and consequences of non-compliance.

-Section 194J in the Income Tax Act deals with the deduction of tax at source (TDS) on payments which are made to residents for availing professional or technical services, royalty, and non-compete fees.
-As of FY 2025–26 (AY 2026–27), TDS must be deducted when such payments exceed ₹50,000 in a financial year per category.
-This limit was at ₹30,000 until FY 2024-25.
+Section 194J in the Income Tax Act deals with the deduction of tax at source (TDS) on payments that are made to residents for availing professional or technical services, royalty, and non-compete fees.
+As of FY 2025–26 (AY 2026–27), TDS must be deducted when such payments exceed ₹30,000 in a financial year for each applicable category.

-If you’re wondering what is section 194J in income tax, it’s the clause that mandates deductors to withhold a specified percentage of tax before releasing payments for certain services, thereby ensuring compliance and transparency in tax collection.
+If you’re wondering what section 194J in income tax is, it’s the clause that mandates deductors to withhold a specified percentage of tax before releasing payments for certain services, thereby ensuring compliance and transparency in tax collection.

 What is Section 194J under the Income Tax Act?

 The Income Tax Act's Section 194J requires tax deduction at source (TDS) on payments for royalties, technical services, professional services, and some non-compete agreements.
-When a payment exceeds ₹30,000 during a fiscal year, this section comes into play.
+When a payment exceeds ₹30,000 in a fiscal year for a specific category, this section applies.

 When is TDS Under Section 194J Not Required?